Classification of distributed binary labeling problems

-Our proof employs an intermediate LCL problem, which we refer to as \emph{forbidden degree or sinkless orientation} (FDSO).
-This problem is at least as easy as the forbidden degree problem, and is defined as follows in our white-black formalism.
+Our proof employs an intermediate (non-binary) LCL problem, which we refer to as \emph{forbidden degree or sinkless orientation} (FDSO).
+As we show in Lemma~\ref{lem:fdso-fd-so}, this problem is at least as easy as both the forbidden degree problem and bipartite sinkless orientation, i.e., as easy as the two problems that play important roles in Lemma~\ref{lem:classificationLB}.
+It is defined as follows in our white-black formalism.

 \begin{definition} Forbidden degree $s$ or sinkless orientation (\sfdso{}), for $0 < s < d$ is a bipartite labeling problem $(\Sigma,d,\delta,W,B)$ over four labels: $\Sigma = \{X,H,T,A\}$.
 The white constraint $W$ is given by the configurations